SAP-samples/teched2025-AD166/exercises/ex2/README.md

 ### Exercise 2.1 - Adjusting Views

-📋 **Action Required**: Configure your application views for better structure.
+📋 **Next Step**: Configure your application views for better structure.

 > 📖 **Context**: Easy-UI5 created two views for you: `App.view.xml` and `Main.view.xml`.
 Let's adjust them for our sensor application.